Muhd-Mairaj/flask-react-project/README.md

 The TODO list for many further additions possible to the application is expressed in detail after the project description (skip [here](#todo-list) if impatient)

 ## Project Description
+The two main parts to the project are the frontend and the backend parts.

+#### The "`backend`" folder.
+This is where all the backend components live. "`api.py`" is the app configured to run in the `".flaskenv"` file. (**Note:** `python-dotenv` package is required for this to work).
+This `.py` file is where all the views are defined as well as wrapper functions for authentication.
+HTTP Basic auth and HTTP Token auth are the two authentication methods used.
+Every request to the server is then send with a special token, failing its approval the user is denied access to the resources. `"helpers.py"` contains other helper functions utilised by the backend Api.

+#### The frontend.
+The root folder contains all the files and folders for the frontend.
+The "`public`" directory contains assets required by the whole application, including the template "`index.html`" file on which the whole application builds on.
 <!-- ###  -->

 ## Todo List